-The origins of words quite often throw up a few unexpected surprises, not least when a selection of seemingly random words like cantaloupe, dandelion, and schlong all end up being descended from the names of different types of animals.
+The origins of words quite often provide a few unexpected surprises, not least when a selection of seemingly random terms like cantaloupe, dandelion, and schlong all end up being descended from the names of different types of animals.
 From bears and storks to singing wolves and castrated sheep, all 16 of the words listed here have surprising zoological origins.

 The Arctic takes its name from the Greek word for “bear,” arktos.
 Oddly, the bear in question isn’t a polar bear but the Great Bear, or Ursa Major, the constellation that maintains a prominent year-round position in the northern sky.
 As a result, the adjective arctic originally referred to the celestial rather than the geographical North Pole when it first appeared in English more than 700 years ago.
 It wasn’t until the mid-1500s that it first came to be used of the northernmost regions of the Earth.